Tax evasion in the United States: Net worth and cash expenditure methods of proof

-Under the net worth and cash expenditure methods of proof, the IRS performs year-by-year-by-year comparisons of net worth and cash expenditures to identify under reporting of net worth.
-While the net worth method and the cash accrual method may be used separately, they are often used in conjunction with one another.
+Under the net worth and cash expenditure methods of proof, the IRS performs year-by-year-by-year comparisons of net worth and cash expenditures to identify under-reporting of net worth.
+While the net worth and cash accrual methods may be used separately, they are often used in conjunction with one another.
 Under the net worth method, the IRS chooses a year to determine the taxpayer's opening net worth at year's end.
 This provides a snapshot of the taxpayer's net worth at a particular point in time.

 The snapshot includes the taxpayer's cash on hand, bank accounts, brokerage (stocks and bonds), house, cars, beach house, jewelry, furs, and other similar items.
-Generally the IRS learns about these items through very thorough and in-depth investigations, sometimes casing the suspected fraudulent taxpayer.
+Generally, the IRS learns about these items through comprehensive and in-depth investigations, sometimes monitoring the suspected fraudulent taxpayer.
 In addition, the IRS also assesses the taxpayer's liabilities.
 Liabilities include expenses such as the taxpayer's mortgage, car loans, credit card debts, student loans, and personal loans.
 The opening net worth is the most critical point at which the IRS must assess the taxpayer's assets and liabilities.
 Otherwise, the net worth comparison will be inaccurate.

-The IRS then evaluates new debts and liabilities accumulated in the next year, and assesses the taxpayer's new net worth at the next year's end.
+The IRS then evaluates new debts and liabilities accumulated in the next year and assesses the taxpayer's latest net worth at the end of the following year.
 In addition, the IRS reviews the taxpayer's cash expenditures throughout the tax year.
-The IRS then compares the increase in net worth and the cash expenditures with the reported taxable income over time in order to determine the legitimacy of the taxpayer's reported income.
+The IRS then compares the increase in net worth and cash expenditures with the reported taxable income over time to determine the legitimacy of the taxpayer's reported income.

 The net worth method was first used in the case of Capone v.
 United States.
 The cash method was approved in 1989 in United States v.
 Hogan.